| GENRES:Science fiction, superheroes

 Meanwhile, a team of young superheroes target Aric and Ken because

-Given the names associated with this title--Shooter and Layton--it's
+they appear to have ties to Harada.
+EVALUATION: Given the names associated with this title--Shooter and Layton--it's

 no surprise that I found it dull, cliched, and derivative.
 Plenty